 “We Honor Veterans” Program

 Hospice of Yuma’s We Honor Veterans Team often provides the last opportunity for veterans to feel that they are appreciated and that their service was not in vain.
-Simple acts of gratitide at the end of life can help heal a lack of appreciation or recognition during a veteran’s lifetime, especially for those veterans who were never welcomed home or thanked for their service.
+Simple acts of gratitude at the end of life can help heal a lack of appreciation or recognition during a veteran’s lifetime, especially for those veterans who were never welcomed home or thanked for their service.

-We are looking for active duty military and/or veterans to provide Vet-to-Vet visits to our Hospice of Yuma Patients.
+We are looking for Active duty military and/or veterans to provide Vet-to-Vet visits to our Hospice of Yuma Patients.